-It first was unsettling to watch a movie made by the 'earliest version' of director Wong Kar-Wai set somewhere other than in HK.
+[More like 4.5] It first was unsettling to watch a movie made by 'earlier' director Wong Kar-Wai set somewhere other than in HK.
 Then I recognized more and more of what I loved of 'Chungking Express': amore than convincing depiction of human refrain from acknowledging one's own solitude - not as an unfathomable destiny, but more like a shared condition that only brings serenity when knowing you can meet 'the one'.

 everyone's favorite gay hk film that wkw actually denied was about being gay.. the scenes between tony and leslie were wonderful and touching, but also pretty sad and messed up. the first half of the film was shot in b&w which i found to be annoying bc imo wkw's films are all about color.. also unsure how to feel about the characters' endings. the more i think about this film the more i realize its flaws